2019 Results: 2019 ND Mathcounts Results

 Please read the following instructions for participants.
 You may also download the MathCounts official rules (PDF 218.26 KB)

 ND Math Counts competition agenda (PDF, 78.46 KB)

 - MathCounts Pre-registration - The county superintendent/designee will submit the registration form, registration fees, and a data sheet for each participant.

 - MathCounts Luncheon - 12:00 p.m.–1:10 p.m. - Participants will be recognized and will receive State MathCounts participation certificates.
 Luncheon tickets, at $15.00 each, must be ordered through the county superintendent’s/coordinator’s office.
-Student Participants will pay a reduced rate of $10.00 for their lunch.
+Student Participants lunch is included in the registration fee.